 This seems unrelated to the task of helping your anti-social bird become more friendly, but the truth of the matter is that underlying health issues can have a real impact on your bird's personality.
-Think about it -- are you on your best behavior when you don't feel good?
+Most humans are not on their best behavior when they don't feel good.
 Birds can be the same way!
 Taking your bird for a check-up with your avian vet can help you make sure that there aren't any medical issues standing in the way of your building a better relationship with your feathered friend.
-Once your bird has a clean bill of health, you can proceed with some of the other work outlines below.
+Once your bird has a clean bill of health, you can proceed with some of the other work outlined below.

 02 of 06

-Again, this tip can seem like it wouldn't do much good, but the truth is that taking the time to teach your pet a bird trick, even a simple, easy one, can do a great deal to make you look better in your bird's eyes.
+While this tip can seem like it wouldn't do much good, the truth is that taking the time to teach your pet a bird trick, even a simple, easy one, can do a great deal to make you look better in your bird's eyes.
 Training sessions take time, and spending more time with your bird is essential to the bonding process.
-Plus, the act of working on something and then finally achieving it -- together -- can go far in improving your relationship with your bird.
+Plus, the act of working on something and then finally achieving it together can go far in improving your relationship with your bird.
 Start with a simple trick and once you have accomplished that task successfully, move to more complicated tricks.

 03 of 06

-This is one that you have probably heard over and over again, but it is very important for bird owners to take the time to handle their birds every day.
-Why?
-Because handling your bird requires personal, one-on-one time to be spent with your pet, and forces both of you to interact with each other more intimately.
-When a bird owner comes to me with a problem concerning their bird's behavior, nine times out of ten I find that the bird isn't being handled nearly often enough -- and usually, adding more handling time into the bird's schedule is all that it takes to turn things around.
+This may not be new news, but it is very important for bird owners to take the time to handle their birds every day.
+Handling your bird requires personal, one-on-one time to be spent with your pet, and forces both of you to interact with each other more intimately.
+If a bird isn't behaving, usually adding more handling time into the bird's schedule is all that it takes to turn things around.

 04 of 06